telerik/maui-docs/controls/combobox/styling.md

 The [Telerik UI for .NET MAUI ComboBox]({%slug combobox-overview%}) provides the following Style properties for customizing its look:

 * `PlaceholderColor`(`Color`)&mdash;Defines the color for the placeholder text.
+* `TextColor`(`Color`)&mdash;Defines the following colors:
-* `TextColor`(`Color`)&mdash;Defines the color of the text when the control is editable and the color of the selected item when the control is not editable and the selection mode is single.
+	* The color of the text when the control is editable.
+	* The color of the selected item when the control is not editable and the selection mode is single.
 * `HighlightTextColor`(`Color`)&mdash;Specifies the color of the text that will be highlighted when searching (`IsEditable` must be `True`).
 * `BackgroundColor`(`Color`)&mdash;Defines the background color of the control.
 * `BorderColor`(`Color`)&mdash;Defines the color of the border.